amicalai/asterisk-opus/README.md

 Since Asterisk 13.12, Opus is not only supported for pass-through but can be transcoded as well.
 This allows you to translate to/from other audio codecs like those for landline telephones (ISDN: G.711; DECT: G.726-32; and HD: G.722) or mobile phones (GSM, AMR, AMR-WB, 3GPP EVS).

 This fork offers an Open Source implementation that allows you to double-check the existing code, contribute and/or add your own features.
-It is fully compatible with Asterisk 22.3.x and later versions.
+It is fully compatible with Asterisk 22.x.x and 23.x.x.

 This fork is maintained at [https://github.com/amicalai/asterisk-opus](https://github.com/amicalai/asterisk-opus) on the `main` branch.